atalluri846/AayushTalluris-BSE-Portfolio/index.md

 ![WorkInProgress](https://user-images.githubusercontent.com/71944910/126839153-66a0523e-b53b-4184-a4e0-d97a5e559262.jpg)

 My final milestone added the Robot Arm/Claw to my ball tracking robot.
 I used the Lafvin Smart Robot Arm Kit and first created the Robot Arm with the Claw and tested it out using the code provided by the Lafvin company.
 After I made sure it worked I started attaching it to my robot.
 I took out the bottom half of the Robot Arm/Claw, leaving only three servo motors, and took out the arduino as well.
 Afterward I used some screws to attach the Robot Arm/Claw to the robot and made sure, if the robot arm moved down it could grab the ball.
-Afterward, I wired up the servo motors, which contorlled the movement of the arm, to the Raspberry Pi, as shown in the image below.
+Afterward, I wired up the servo motors, which controlled the movement of the arm, to the Raspberry Pi, as shown in the image below.

 However, this is a work in progress and I still need to code the servos on Robot Arm and will update this page as soon as it is finished.
 I will also show a demonstrastion of the robot working.